Got a question about our classes and what we offer? Check out these frequently asked questions.

 A2.
 All our class information is on the Puppy Training page follow the link from the classes page http://paws4training.net/services/puppy-training-behaviour-based-clicker-training-classes/

 Q1.
 Can we just turn up to the class we want to attend?

 A1.
 No. Unfortunately not.
 We need you to register with us for all of our classes.
 Your booking will be confirmed once payment has been received.

 Q2.
 Can we pay at the first class?

 A2.
 We request payment by bank transfer which will guarantee your place.
-On occasions we can accept cash but this must be agreed before starting.
+On rare occasions we can accept cash but this must be agreed before starting.

 Q3.
 Where do the classes take place?